 Local Link Streets will open up unconnected areas of the Plan Lands for residential development.
-The completion of a hierarchy and network of streets is detailed in the Strategy and Neighbourhood Sections of this Local Area Plan.
+The completion of a hierarchy and network of streets is detailed in the Accessibility and Movement Strategy and Objectives Section (Appendix 1) contained in this Local Area Plan.